Echtzeitsysteme/goblin/README.md

-All source codes can be found under [test_data](https://github.com/Echtzeitsysteme/goblin-fase-2018/tree/master/test_data).
+The source code for all projects of our corpus can be found under [test_data](https://github.com/Echtzeitsysteme/goblin-fase-2018/tree/master/test_data).
 Evaluation results can be found under [evaluation_results](https://github.com/Echtzeitsysteme/goblin-fase-2018/tree/master/evaluation_results).